akshaykarthicks/RAG_with_n8n/README.md

-# 🧠 Supabase RAG Agent  using n8n
+# 🧠 Supabase RAG Agent  using n8n and supabase

 This project implements a RAG (Retrieval-Augmented Generation) pipeline using [n8n](https://n8n.io/), integrated with OpenAI, Supabase, and PostgreSQL.
 It enables contextual AI chat with persistent memory and document search capabilities.